Triang3l/WebQuake/README.md

 To launch mods, copy the mod folder into the folder containing WebQuake.htm and add *-game MOD_NAME_HERE* command line argument.
 Ensure step 6 of the installing instructions for the mod folder.

+To use browser hotkeys (such as F5, Ctrl+T and Ctrl+W), click the address bar, and when you're done, click the game.

 # Playing multiplayer

 If you want to join a multiplayer game, do one of the following steps, go to Multiplayer menu in the main menu, type the IP in "Join game at" field and press Enter, or type *connect ws://ip:port* in the console.